AndroidPillars/HTML/README.md

 - html5 boilerplate

-# Boilerplate
+# Boilerplate code

 - It is a unit of writing that can be reused over and over without change.
+- In Other words, it's simply a code template which we can reuse.

 # Reference: